Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 This repository uses a dual license:

-- **Apache 2.0** → applies to source code, scripts, and automation
+- **Apache 2.0** → applies to source code, scripts, and automation.
-- **CC BY 4.0** → applies to documentation, prose, logs, and workflow notes
+- **CC BY 4.0** → applies to documentation, prose, logs, and workflow notes.

 By using this repository, you agree to comply with both.